Understand and Overcome Conflict Avoidance

 What Causes Conflict Avoidance?

 Your conflict avoidance reactions are not signs of being fundamentally weak or lacking courage.
-This pattern develops at the meeting of two forces: our external conditions that made conflict feel dangerous or unmanageable, and an inner capacity for reading relational tension and finding ways to defuse or sidestep it before it escalates.
+This pattern developed at the meeting of two forces: your external conditions that made conflict feel dangerous or unmanageable, and an inner capacity for reading relational tension and finding ways to defuse or sidestep it before it escalates.

 If you grew up in environments where conflict was explosive, dangerous, or emotionally overwhelming, having to express differences might immediately trigger old fears of rupture or rejection.
 Or perhaps conflict was consistently dismissed or shamed, leaving you with the belief that raising disagreement is pointless or unwelcome.
 Instead of feeling and sitting with the vulnerability linked to expressing your disagreement, you may automatically default to avoidance as a way to maintain surface harmony, your sense of security and your level of energy.